ChrisPenner/ChrisPenner.github.io/site/drafts/unison-type-search.md

 The generated lexemes represent a fingerprint of the text file which can be used to quickly and efficiently determine a subset of stored documents which can then be filtered using other more precise methods.
+So for instance we could search for `book & pictur` to very efficiently find all documents which contain at least one word that tokenizes as `book` AND any word that tokenizes as `pictur`.

+I won't go too in-depth here on how GIN indexes work as you can consult the excellent [Postgres documentation](https://www.postgresql.org/docs/current/gin.html) if you'd like a deeper dive into that area.

-We can do something similar to search for a set of properties of a type signature.
+Although our problem isn't exactly full-text-search, we can leverage GIN into something similar to search type signatures by a set of attributes.

-The properties we want to search for can be distilled from our requirements; we need to know which types are mentioned in the signature, and we need some way to _normalize_ type variables and argument position.
+The attributes we want to search for can be distilled from our requirements; we need to know which types are mentioned in the signature, and we need some way to _normalize_ type variables and argument position.

-From this I devised how we'd build a set of lexemes (a.k.a. search tokens) from a given type signature to facilitate this.
+Let's come up with a way to _tokenize_ type signatures into the attributes we care about.

+## Computing Tokens for type signature search

-## Mentions of concrete types
+### Mentions of concrete types

-Assuming we can parse a user-provided signature, let's start with normalizing mentions of concrete types.
+If the user metnions a concrete type in their query, we'll need to find all type signatures which mention it.

 Consider the following signature: `Text.take : Nat -> Text -> Text`